antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 ### Workflow implementation
 To mimic the senareio and keep the implementation as simple as possible, we will expose an end-point where we can post an array of numbers.
 The workflows will start will an Request trigger and then followed by the For Each action.
 The difference in the workflows only be Switch and Condition actions implementation.
 #### Condition
-to optimize for perfemance we will utalize the run in paralell action.
+to optimize for performance we will utilize the run in parallel action.
 ![Workflow-switch](workflow-condition.svg)
 #### Switch
 ![Workflow-switch](workflow-switch.svg)